Newfoundland and Labrador Offshore Regional Assessment of Exploratory Oil and Gas Drilling

 Photo Credit: Spencer Selover

 Since 2018, East Coast Environmental Law has been actively advocating for stronger marine environment protections in the offshore regions of Newfoundland and Labrador as part of a regional assessment of exploratory oil and gas drilling.
-Although the Regional Assessment process finished in February 2020, we remain engaged because the resulting report and recommendations stemming from the regional assessment have resulted in a proposed regulation that would exempt all future offshore exploratory oil and gas drilling projects from federal impact assessments.
+Although the Regional Assessment process finished in February 2020, we remain engaged because the resulting report and recommendations stemming from the regional assessment have resulted in a regulation that exempts all future offshore exploratory oil and gas drilling projects from federal impact assessments.

 East Coast Environmental Law is seriously concerned about the potential consequences for the offshore marine environment, and the potential for future regional assessments to facilitate more exemptions of other environmentally-destructive activities from impact assessments.